CharlesRea/clud/readme.md

 * [Docker Desktop](https://www.docker.com/get-started)
 * A local Kubernetes cluster, version 1.18+.
   * The recommended way to set this up is to use [minikube](https://minikube.sigs.k8s.io/docs/start/).
   * On Windows, we use the HyperV Minikube driver.
-Install minikube (`choco install minikube`) and [Docker](https://docs.docker.com/get-docker/), and run `minikube start --driver=hyperv --insecure-registry "10.0.0.0/24"` in an admin terminal.
+Install minikube (`choco install minikube`) and run `minikube start --driver=hyperv` in an admin terminal.
 * [Helm](https://helm.sh/docs/intro/install/)
   * (Helm is a package manage for Kubernetes, allowing deploying public application definitions from the Helm repository)
 * [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download)

 ### Infrastructure setup
-* Clone the repository
-* Setup a self-signed certificate, and add it as a Kubernetes secret (On Windows, you might need to run the following commands in Git Bash or equivalent)
+* Setup a self-signed certificate (used for HTTPS), and add it as a Kubernetes secret (On Windows, you might need to run the following commands in Git Bash or equivalent)
   * Run `infrastructure/dev/create-self-signed-cert.sh`
   * Trust the certificate.
 In Windows, double click the `infrastructure/dev/certs/tls.crt` file, click Install Certificate, choose Local Machine, choose
     "Place all certs in the following store", choose "Trusted Root Certification Authorities".